Skip to main content

 27 June 2025 | Part of London Climate Action Week 2025

-The urgency of the climate crisis demands a major reallocation of capital towards low-carbon investments, especially in Emerging Markets and Developing Economies (EMDEs), where industrial growth will shape global emissions.
-While investors increasingly see climate change as a systemic risk, EMDEs are still perceived as high-risk destinations, limiting private capital flows.
+The urgency of the climate crisis demands a major reallocation of capital towards low-carbon investments.
+Nowhere is this need more urgent than in Emerging Markets and Developing Economies (EMDEs), where industrial growth will shape global emission trajectories.
+While financial institutions increasingly see climate change as a systemic risk, EMDEs are still perceived as high-risk destinations, limiting private capital flows.

 Transition plans can help bridge this gap by offering forward-looking clarity on how companies align with net-zero goals—setting emissions targets, capital strategies, and governance structures to reduce uncertainty and enable better risk pricing.
 Yet, adoption in EMDEs remains limited, despite growing global disclosure standards.